GnatykOleg/crypto-landing-page/README.md

-# Crypto web landing page build on React
+# Landing page build on React for crypto trading